Anthony G. Collins

 President, Clarkson University

 In service to the higher education sector, President Collins is the past chair of the National Association of Independent Technological Universities and a chair emeritus of New York’s Commission of Independent Colleges and Universities.
-In addition, he serves on the boards of the CenterState Corporation for Economic Opportunity and the NYS Business Council.
+In addition, he serves on the boards of the CenterState Corporation for Economic Opportunity and the Business Council of New York State.

 Dr. Collins was among the primary architects of the Vision of a Clarkson Education that has guided evolution of the curriculum since 1995.
 As president, he now leads Clarkson’s Evolution to Excellence, a comprehensive strategic plan elevating the University’s academic reputation, strengthening its financial resources, and increasing the lifetime engagement of alumni and greater Clarkson community.